 Adopted Vietnamese war orphans from these eras, including many survivors from the C5-Galaxy Crash, now reside today in countries such as the US, UK, Canada, Australia, New Zealand, Switzerland, Finland and France.
 There is also a growing number who have chosen to return to live in Viet Nam.

-AVI has since grown in heart and nature from the input and inspiration of groups such as the IAC and former ICASN group in Australia, Origines Vietnam in France, Project Return II and Orphans of War: Voices Today in the UK, and Mam Non, The Vietnamese Adoptee Network and Operation Reunite in the USA.
-There are also more broader transnational and transracial adoptee groups who have truly inspired.
+AVI has since grown in from the input and inspiration of groups such as the ICAV (formerly the ICASN group) in Australia, Origines Vietnam in France, Project Return II and Orphans of War: Voices Today in the UK, and Mam Non, The Vietnamese Adoptee Network and Operation Reunite in the USA.
+There are also more broader transnational and transracial adoptee groups who have truly inspired us.

 Our experiences, as adoptees, are unusual and can provide new insights on matters relating to place, culture and identity -so we welcome two- way dialogues on these and a range of other interesting and timely subjects.
 This process of exchange has, and continues to be a constructive and supportive one.